GuanceCloud/datakit/internal/export/doc/en/dca.md

 #### View Log Pipeline {#view-pipeline}

-After connecting to the DataKit remotely, click「Pipelines」to view the pipeline file that comes with the DataKit by default.
-Refer to the document [text data processing ](pipeline.md) for pipeline.
+After connecting to the DataKit remotely, click「Pipelines」to view the Pipeline file that comes with the DataKit by default.
+Refer to the document [text data processing](pipeline.md) for Pipeline.

 <figure markdown>
   ![](https://static.guance.com/images/datakit/dca_2_5.png){ width="800" }